akhodakivskiy/VimFx/documentation/options.md

 [“Previous”/“Next” link patterns]: #previousnext-link-patterns

+### `hints_peek_through`

+This pref doesn’t do much.
+If you’ve used custom [styling] to change which modifier lets you peek through markers in [Hints mode], you might want to change this pref as well.
+Otherwise VimFx’s Keyboard Shortcuts dialog will still tell you to press shift for this task.

+[styling]: styling.md
+[Hints mode]: commands.md#the-f-commands--hints-mode

 ### `hints_toggle_in_tab`

 If the keypress that matched a hint starts with this string, toggle whether to